 The 2018 mission simulates a space probe (CanSat) entering a planetary atmosphere.
 The probe shall carry a single large hen's egg.
 The egg must survive all portions of flight.
 The operation sequence shall be:

 1. The probe is launched to an altitude of 670 meters to 725 meters and then deployed from the rocket.
 Orientation of deployment is not controlled and is most definitely violent.

 2. Once deployed, the probe shall open an aero-braking heat shield.
-The descent rate shall be kept at 50 meters/sec.
+The descent rate shall be kept at 10 to 30 meters/sec.
 The aero-braking probe must maintain a stable orientation with the heat shield facing the direction of descent during descent.
 Tumbling is not allowed.
 Active control surfaces or other non pyrotechnic mechanisms can be used to maintain orientation.

 3. At an altitude of 300 meters, the probe shall release the aero-braking heat shield and simultaneously deploy a parachute to reduce the descent rate of 5 meters/sec.